Pair this Shrimp Egg Roll Bowl with Pineapple-Orange Rum Punch and 3-Ingredient Homemade Ice Cream for dessert!

 This recipe comes together quickly but you do need a few special ingredients so be sure to check the list so you can purchase some of the things you might not already have on hand like maybe Hoisin sauce, sesame oil and ginger paste.

 This dish sounds a bit complex when you look at the ingredients but it's actually pretty simple.
-There are two sauces to really give this a bunch of flavor so most of the ingredients are to layer in the flavor — worth it!
+The layers of seasonings and sauce really give this a bunch of flavor so most of the ingredients are to layer in the flavor — worth it!

 ★ Tips & FAQs ★